 How to Grow Taller as an Adult

-There many people who wish they could be taller, even just a little.
+There are many people who wish they could be taller, even just a little.
 But such wishes are never granted, especially for adults.
-Medical experts usually say that a person can no longer grow taller once in adulthood.
+Medical experts usually say that a person can no longer grow taller once they have reached adulthood.